torrentpier/torrentpier/README.md

 ## Local configuration copy

 You can override the settings using one of these methods: configuration file **library/config.local.php** and the environment file **.env**.
-Both files are created by copying the appropriate .example templates without this extension.
-The local configuration files should be available for reading to anyone by setting up access rights for your web server.
+Both files are created by copying the appropriate .example templates without extension.
+Local configuration files should not be available for reading to anyone by setting up access rights for your web server.

 ## Ocelot installation